-If a student is sick and unable to attend their clinical site, they must notify their clinical preceptor and the Director of Clinical Education at 847-578- 8652 and via electronic submission via the Clerkship Absence Form (link below).
+If a student is sick and unable to attend their clinical site, they must notify their clinical preceptor and the Director of Clinical Education via email and through Exxat.
 Not reporting an absence to both the clinical preceptor and the department will be perceived as an abuse of sick time and a letter from a healthcare provider will be required as a result.
-Failure to provide appropriate documentation may result in a subject to dismissal hearing.
+Failure to provide appropriate documentation may result in a dismissal hearing.

-Holiday and Vacation Time
+Holiday Time